kamiliano1/link-sharing/README.md

 };
 ```

-Avatars are stored in the Firebase storage in the folder:
+Avatars are stored in the firebase storage in the folder:

 ```ts
 `avatars/${userId}/image`;